Nowadays, easy access to data is table-stakes for high-performing companies.

 Once we had the stack up and running, we ran two workshops aiming at different audiences:

-• Intro to dbt, for engineers who will build dbt models.
-We can't hire a fulltime BI team just yet, and think we can get by with engineers surfacing more complex data features to Metabase by defining them in dbt.
+- Intro to dbt, for engineers who will build dbt models.
+We can't hire a full-time BI team just yet, and think we can get by with engineers surfacing more complex data features to Metabase by defining them in dbt.
 This session covered our dbt setup and we mobbed on adding a feature to a dbt model, manually running the schema sync into Metabase.

-• Intro to data, for the entire company.
+- Intro to data, for the entire company.
 Everyone is expected to use data in their work, so everyone needs to be familiar with Metabase.
-This session included a rundown of the stack, then working as a group to visualise a few key business metrics.
+This session included a rundown of the stack, then working as a group to visualize a few key business metrics.
 Finally, we took a list of questions we've been dying to have answered and divided it among us, with people trying to answer them in pairs.

 Both workshops went great, but the entire company session was my favourite.
 Two weeks is an eternity in a company like ours, and most of my decisions had been made with clear goals but little experience.